getreu/tp-note/doc/source/tp-note--manpage.md

 **-d** *LEVEL*, **\--debug**=*LEVEL*

 :   Print additional log-messages on the console '`stderr`'.
-    The debug level *LEVEL* must be one of '`trace`', '`debug`', '`info`', '`warn`', '`error`' (default) or '`off`'.
+The debug level
+    *LEVEL* must be one out of '`trace`', '`debug`', '`info`', '`warn`', '`error`' (default) or '`off`'.
+The level '`trace`' reports the most detailed information, while '`error`' informs about a failure.
+A '`warn`' means, that not all functionality might be available or work as expected.

-    Use '`-d trace`' for debugging templates, '`-d debug`' if the HTTP server (viewer) does work as expected or '`-d info`' if your file editor or web browser does not open as expected. '`-d trace`' shows all available template variables, the templates used and the rendered result of the substitution.
+    Use '`--debug trace`' for debugging templates, if the HTTP server (viewer) does work as expected '`--debug debug`', if your text editor does not open as expected '`--debug info --edit`' or to observe the launch of the web browser '`--debug info --view`'.
+The option '`--debug trace`' shows all available template variables, the templates used and the rendered result of the substitution.
 This option particularly useful for debugging new templates.
-The option '`-d off`' silences all error message reporting and suppresses the error popup window.
+The option '`--debug off`' silences all error message reporting and suppresses also the error popup window.

+    All error messages are dumped in the error stream `stderr` and appear on the console from where _Tp-Note_ was launched:

+        tp-note.exe --debug info my_note.md >debug.txt 2>&1

-    On Windows, the output must be redirected into a file to see it.
-To do so, open the command-prompt window with '`cmd`', navigate to the _Tp-Note_ exe-file and type:
+    On Windows the output must be redirected into a file to see it:

-        tp-note.exe --debug info mynote.md >debug.txt 2>&1
+        tp-note.exe --debug info my_note.md >debug.txt 2>&1

-    Then open the file '`debug.txt`' with the _Notepad_ file editor.
-    Alternatively you can redirect all logfile entries into popup boxes.
-See option **\--popup** for more details.
+    Alternatively, you can redirect all logfile entries into popup alert windows.

-        tp-note.exe --popup --debug info mynote.md
+        tp-note.exe --popup --debug info my_note.md

+    The same can be achieved by setting following configuration file variables (especially useful under Windows):

+        debug = 'INFO'
+        popup = true

+    Here the value for `debug` must be one out of `TRACE`, `DEBUG`, `INFO`, `WARN`, `ERROR` (default) and `OFF`.
+They have the same meaning than the corresponding command line options.

 **-e**, **\--edit**

-:   Edit only mode: opens the external file editor, but not the file
+:   Edit only mode: opens the external text editor, but not the file
     viewer.
 This disables _Tp-Note_'s internal file watcher and web server, unless '`-v`' is given.
 Another way to permanently disable the web server is to set the configuration variable '`viewer_enable=false`'.